-Is one of your fitness goals to slow down how your body is aging?
+Is one of your New Years goals to slow down the aging process?

-- ZUMBA and Hoola Hooping are fantastic classes as they keep our hips and other joints loose which prevents stiffening as we age.
-To find the closest ZUMBA classes to you, simply go to www.zumba.com and click on “Find a Location”.
-If you live in Nanaimo, my Fitness Centre www.northridgefitness.com, has a huge choice of classes on the schedule.
+- ZUMBA and Hula Hooping are fantastic classes as they keep our hips and other joints loose which prevents stiffening as we age.
+To find the closest ZUMBA classes to you, simply go to www.zumba.com .Click on “Find a Location”.
 ZUMBA Gold is a great place to start and then you can progress to regular ZUMBA which are a bit faster.
 No matter what, you will be guaranteed to have FUN (another element that keeps us young) once you catch on to the moves.
 It’s a party class!

 - Exercise makes you smarter and preserves brain function.
 Most people don’t go to the gym to workout their brain but the extra oxygen you take in keeps your brain smart.

 - Cross train to keep your body balanced and injuries at a minimum.
 A cross training exercise schedule alternates different kinds of exercises throughout the week to work your body (and brain) in different ways.
 In my Ageless Body TM Makeover Program I give you a number of different exercise schedule options, including exercise routines you can do at home.
-Our summer session has started but you can put yourself on the waiting list for the next on-line class if you like.
+Our Winter Group session will begin this coming month & I hope you will join us.
 The main thing here is to not over stress the same body parts 6-7 days a week-mix it up!

-- If you work with a personal trainer on a regular basis or are contemplating working with a personal trainer, here is here is an important tip: A great personal trainer will not have their clients do the same movement patterns over and over but will change your movement patterns so you become strong , mobile and flexible in all planes of movement.
+- If you work with a personal trainer on a regular basis or are contemplating working with a personal trainer, here is here is an important tip: A great personal trainer will not have their clients do the same movement patterns over and over.
+Instead, they will change your movement patterns so you become strong , mobile and flexible in all planes of movement.